Benchmarking Study FAQs

 Good practice questions are an opportunity for you to share with other organisations what is working well for your organisation, and learn from others.
 These questions are not mandatory, so there is no obligation to complete them.
 The responses will be attributed to your organisation for other participants only.
 Only those taking part in the study will be able to see which organisation has said what.
 There is also the opportunity to get in touch with an organisation to network and share good practice, as each organisation nominates one person to appear on the contact list alongside their job title and an email address.

 Your reports can be accessed in the client area of our website, using the same login details as used when completing the questionnaire.
 Go to the dashboard and select ‘Reports and Drill Down’.
 The first time you do this you will need to generate a Volume One Report so click ‘Generate New V1 Report’.
 When this is generated you can download the report into a Microsoft Word document or view the online drill down element.

 The Drill Down Report is a way for you to really engage with the results of your questionnaire and look at any measures of particular interest in greater detail.

 From here you can also access and download the Volume Two Reports which are sector-wide and not specific to your organisation.
 This contains an executive summary of the findings.

 The Volume Two Reports include the results for the whole sample and paint a picture of the sector as a whole.
-They include charts and key findings of the study alongside an executive summary.
+They include data broken down by organisation size and sub-sector, alongside an executive summary.